 There are a plethora of video conferencing tools and software options, the interviewer may have there own that they can invite you to use, but Skype and FaceTime (Apple/Mac only) work great and, ceteris paribus, both offer HD picture and sound quality.
 Make sure you have Skype installed and updated.

 Facetime links to email address and/or phone numbers (i.e., Apple ID), but for Skype you have to choose a username.
 Make sure it is appropriate for a professional meeting.
 HornyBigBear or HotSexyMinx may get you noticed in a chat room, but it won’t convey the right persona for an interview.

 Solitariness and internet connection is everything.
 You need a quite space, where no interruptions, visual or audible, are likely….and you need a fast reliable internet connection.
 Home is often the best location.
 Most homes have 50-100MB connection and greater control over the environment……but they also often have family members, especially during self-isolation.
 Closed doors and alerting your family can save embarrassment – just ask Robert Kelly!

 5. Choose the setting

 Don’t have a busy, noisy environment.
 Avoid coffee shops, or any office with a backdrop of dozens of other people (or anything moving).
-Move your computer/camera so that no other moving thing can be seen – facing the corner of an office can be ideal.
+Move your computer/camera so that no other moving thing can be seen – facing the corner of an office can be ideal, or the now ubiquitous bookcase!
 But…… don’t have a totally bland white background.
 A plain white or wall can set your interview off on the wrong footing by looking like a prison cell.
 Minimal wall furniture or pictures etc, if professional, will provide the ideal setting.
 You should not see any of the table, and preferably not your chair.
 You are aiming for just head and shoulders on camera, and make sure the only focal point is you.